Kari Henriksen: Parliament

-She served as a deputy representative to the Norwegian Parliament from Vest-Agder during the term 2005–2009 and elected representative for the term 2009–2013 and reelected for 2013-2017.
+She served as a deputy representative to the Norwegian Parliament from Vest-Agder from 2005 to 2009 and was elected as a regular representative in 2009.
+She was re-elected in 2013, 2017 and 2021.
+She announced in February 2024 that she would not seek reelection at the 2025 election.

-On 24 November 2021, she was nominated as the Storting’s fourth Vice President, succeeding fellow party member Sverre Myrli.
+On 24 November 2021, she was nominated as the Storting's fourth Vice President, succeeding fellow party member Sverre Myrli.
 She was elected the day after, along with Masud Gharahkhani as President of the Storting.
+After retiring from the Storting, she was succeeded by Morten Stordalen from the Progress Party.

 Government

 On 3 December 2007, during the second cabinet Stoltenberg, Henriksen was appointed State Secretary in the Ministry of Health and Care Services.
 She held the position until 3 April 2009.